MichaelLaw2003/MichaelLaw2003/README.md

 - 👋 Hi, I’m @RachelKi2003
-- 👀 I’m interested in pretty girls
+- 👀 I’m interested in ios front-end development
 - 🌱 I’m currently learning general biology
 - 💞️ I’m looking to collaborate on fishtouching
-- 📫 How to reach me DONT REACH ME OR MISFORTUNE MAY COME UPON YOU.
+- 📫 How to reach me: 1983313749@qq.com.

 <!---
 RachelKi2003/RachelKi2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.